Las02/ml_ops_project/reports/README.md

 >
 > Answer:

-The total code coverage is 75%,
+The total code coverage is 74%, meaning that most of our code is tested.
+We could probably expand some test to include more lines of code, but we can see from the coverage report that the most important feautures are tested.

 Even with a near 100% code coverage it is not certain that the code would be error free.
-As the code coverage report how many lines of code are run when your tests are executed, it would still be possible to have errors.
+As the code coverage report how many lines of code are run when your tests are executed, it would still be possible to have errors hidden somewhere.
 But it is a good indicator that the code is thoroughly tested for potential bugs.

 ### Question 9